 Currently, the activities of the K-LAB can be grouped according to the following research directions:

 - Bella, G; Elliot, L; Das, S; Pavis, S; Turra, E; Robertson, D; Giunchiglia, F; "Cross-Border Medical Research using Multi-Layered and Distributed Knowledge".
-Prestigious Applications of Intelligent Systems, ECAI 2020, Santiago de Compostela, Spain.
+European Conference on Artificial Intelligence, Prestigious Applications of Intelligent Systems, 2020 (ECAI-PAIS), Spain 2020

 - Giunchiglia, F. and Fumagalli, M. "On Knowledge Diversity".
 JOWO, 2019.